BIBA

 So, how big of a problem is this in the UK today?

-Unfortunately, the sheer amount of potholes in the UK today is a big problem every local council faces.
+Unfortunately, the number of potholes in the UK today is a big problem for every local council.

 Did you know?